hanion/hanion.github.io/index.md

 <article>

 ## mite
-Site generator with C templates in C
+Site generator with C templates in C. This site is built with mite!
 Read more: [Site generation with C templates](/post/mite/)
 <div class="screenshots">